Matt Gurtler: Career before House tenure

 Gurtler volunteered for Ron Paul's 2008 and 2012 campaigns for president, and served as a delegate to the Georgia Republican Party in 2013 and 2015.
 Gurtler was a political consultant since 2015 and was CEO of Matthew L. Gurtler General Construction.
-He is also an NRA-certified firearms safety instructor.

 Georgia House of Representatives

 2016 election

-In 2016, Gurtler ran to succeed state Rep. Steve Allison, to whom he served as an aide.
+In 2016, Gurtler ran to succeed state Rep. Steve Allison in District 8, to whom he served as an aide.
 He won the Republican primary runoff with 61 percent of the vote and was unopposed in the general election.